serenity-is/docs/api/js/sleekgrid/interfaces/FormatterContext.md

 • `Optional` **value**: `any`

-when returning a formatter result, prefer ctx.escape() to avoid html injection attacks!
+when returning a formatter result, prefer ctx.escape() to avoid script injection attacks!

 #### Defined in